Dragon and watch. Strength and time.

 First Legend

-Great Buddha, and 12 animals all animals inhabiting the Earth to say goodbye to them.
+Before his death, the great Buddha called all animals inhabiting the Earth to say goodbye to them.
 However, only 12 animals responded the call of the master.
 They are, how we can guess, clever Rat, hardworking Ox, brave Tiger, soft Rabbit, mighty Dragon, wise Serpent, graceful Horse, artistic Goat, clever Monkey, bright Rooster, faithful Dog.
 Some of them might have pursued a certain goal, hoping that they would get something from dying Buddha, and others came simply "for the goodness of their heart."
 The latest at the Sacred meadow was the run-out-of-breath Pig.
 It was late, but it did not shy about that at all.
 As a token of gratitude, Buddha gave each of the animals came to say goodbye to him a year of reign.
 And the order of reign was determined by Buddha according to the appearance of animals before him.

 Second legend